Attendance Profile: Houston & Dallas/Fort Worth

 Middle school grades see the lowest average days absent, while pre-K and high school grades see the highest.

-Texas middle schools saw the lowest number of average days absent
+Texas middle school students have the lowest average number of days absent

-Chronic absence rates in Texas were stable for the past 10 years until Covid-19 impact.
+Chronic absence rates in Texas were historically stable until pandemic impact

 Zoom Y-Scale

-Disparities exist in chronic absenteeism by household income.
+Disparities exist in chronic absence rates by household income

 Zoom Y-Scale